-The I, CULTURE Orchestra is an ensemble of exceptionally talented young musicians from Poland and the Eastern Partnership countries: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
+The I, CULTURE Orchestra is an ensemble of exceptionally talented young musicians from Poland and the partnership countries: Armenia, Azerbaijan, Belarus, Georgia, Hungary, Moldova and Ukraine.
 The Orchestra was established by the Adam Mickiewicz Institute in 2011.
 Its mission is to support dialogue between the countries of Eastern Europe and the South Caucasus, by operating in the sphere of music.
 During rehearsals, concerts and tours, young musicians gain experience in building relationships, artistic collaboration and developing a community based on mutual trust.

 The I, CULTURE Orchestra is first and foremost an outstanding ensemble.
 The musicians who comprise it are selected from among hundreds of candidates who take part in annual auditions.
-Thus far, more than 500 young musicians have taken part.
+Thus far, more than 600 young musicians have taken part.
 The orchestra makes it possible for young talents to polish their skills under the tutelage of outstanding conductors, soloists and instrumentalists from the world’s best orchestras.
 The high musical level is ensured by artistic director Kirill Karabits.